inesdkhili2023/200OK/README.md

-# 📄 Contract, Invoice, Payment & Quote Management System
+# 📄 Contract, Invoice, Payment, Quote & Chatbot Management System

 This project is part of the **Assurances Maghrebia Redesign – PIDEV Module**.
-It includes contract, invoice, payment, and quote management functionalities, built using a modern stack with **Spring Boot** and **Angular**.
+It includes contract, invoice, payment, quote, and intelligent chatbot functionalities, built using **Spring Boot**, **Angular**, and **Rasa (AI-powered chatbot framework)**.

 ---

 ## 🚀 Overview

-This backend and frontend solution is designed to automate and secure the management of:
+This complete solution includes both backend and frontend components designed to manage:
-- Contracts and invoices (including PDF generation and QR codes),
+- Business documents (contracts, invoices),
-- Online payments via Stripe,
+- Insurance quotes and Stripe payments,
-- Insurance quote requests with integrated email notifications.
+- A smart chatbot that assists users via natural language understanding.

-The system is role-based and integrates secure communication between frontend and backend using token-based authorization.
+The chatbot supports quote submissions, FAQ answers, and redirects to specific services.

 ---

 ## 🧩 Core Features

-### ✅ Module 6: Contract and Invoice Management
+### ✅ Module : Contract and Invoice Management

 **Purpose:** Automate retrieval and PDF generation of contracts and invoices with branding and traceability.

 #### 📌 Features:
 - Generate and download styled PDF documents
-- Embed QR codes (optional)
+- QR code integration
 - Token-secured endpoints
-- Integration with Angular frontend
+- Angular integration for listing and previewing documents

 #### 📥 API Endpoints:
 - `GET /api/contrats` – Retrieve all contracts